Titans get AFC’s No. 1 seed; Colts’ loss helps Steelers

 “We understand we’re in the Elite Eight,” Vrabel said.
 “We’ve moved onto the second round of the playoffs without having to play a playoff game.”

+This postseason will feature seven teams who missed the playoffs last season: Arizona, Cincinnati, Dallas, New England, Philadelphia, San Francisco and the Las Vegas Raiders, who clinched their berth in the regular season’s final game.
+It wound up a 35-32 overtime thriller over the Chargers when a tie would’ve put both in.

+“We knew no matter what we didn’t want a tie,” Raiders quarterback Derek Carr said.
+“We wanted to win the football game.”

-The Chiefs (12-5) beat Denver on Saturday and needed the Titans to lose to clinch the AFC’s top seed.
+The Chiefs (12-5) needed the Titans to lose to clinch the AFC’s top seed.
 The Titans’ win locked Kansas City in the No. 2 seed thanks to Tennessee (12-5) holding the tiebreaker after beating the Chiefs 27-3 on Oct.
 24 in Nashville.
+Kansas City will host Pittsburgh on Sunday night in the wild-card round.

 The Indianapolis Colts came in on a roll with seven Pro Bowl players needing only to beat Jacksonville to reach the playoffs.
 Instead, the Colts blew a wild-card berth by losing their seventh straight road game to the Jaguars 26-11.

-Ben Roethlisberger will play at least one more game as long as Sunday night’s game between the Los Angeles Chargers and Las Vegas Raiders does not end in a tie.
-The Steelers had been on the outside looking in until the Colts’ loss, and they beat Baltimore 16-13 in overtime for the season sweep of the Ravens.
+Ben Roethlisberger will play at least one more game after Daniel Carlson ended the possibility of a chaotic tie in Las Vegas.
+The Steelers had been on the outside looking in until the Colts’ loss, and they beat Baltimore 16-13 in overtime.
+Then they had to wait and watch in case the Raiders and Chargers tied before clinching the No. 7 seed.

+“I’m just happy for Ben,” Steelers kicker Chris Boswell said.
+“We’re sending him to the playoffs.
+This team deserves it.”

+The fifth-seeded Raiders (10-7) will visit No. 4 seed Cincinnati (10-7) on Saturday afternoon in the first game of the wild-card round.
+The AFC North champion Bengals routed the Raiders 32-13 on a trip to Las Vegas in November.